mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 If your development also requires changes in other repositories, you must open PRs in those repositories as well.
 In the PR message for each repository, please note the associate PRs submitted to other repositories.

 Several people (aka CODEOWNERS) are automatically added to the list of reviewers on the right hand side.
-If others should be reviewing the code, click on the “reviewers” item on the right hand side and enter their GitHub usernames

-Once the PR has been approved, the change is merged to master by one of the code owners.
+Once the PR has been approved, the change is merged to main by one of the code owners.
 If there are pending conflicts, this means that the code is not up to date with the trunk.
 To resolve those, pull the target branch from upstream as described above, solve the conflicts and push the changes to the branch on your fork (this also updates the PR).

 Note.
 GitHub offers a draft pull request feature that allows users to push their code to GitHub and create a draft PR.
 Draft PRs cannot be merged and do not automatically initiate notifications to the CODEOWNERS, but allow users to prepare the PR and flag it as “ready for review” once they feel comfortable with it.